inspirai/Characterize-Anything/tutorials/recipe_building_lore_friendly_characters.md

 The intuition is as follows:

-A) The 3rd-person format results in a better boundary for LLM to separate the character to be played and itself (AI language model)
+A) The 3rd-person format has clearer separation between the character being played and the language model itself, making it easier for the model to understand the intent behind the user's dialogue.

 B) User queries would be treated as if user is speaking to the character, instead of speaking directly to the assistant itself